Our Story

 • We tested and rebuilt the fuel pump so it would be burning diesel fully and not sending some of it unburned up the exhaust.

-• We installed a small diesel engine that will run our freezer system at night, so we can shut off the main engine (saving more fuel and my hearing).
+• We installed a small diesel engine that runs our freezer system at night, so we can shut off the main engine (saving more fuel and my hearing).

-• The CSF itself is a non-technical way of reducing our carbon footprint: selling fish locally instead of exporting it half-way around the world.
+• The short supply chain of a CSF itself is a non-technical way of reducing our carbon footprint: selling fish locally instead of exporting it half-way around the world.

 The Fishing Industry Today

 Fishermen work with the natural environment daily and have faced the realities of a changing climate since the mid-1990s.
-Although salmon runs had been relatively predictable for 100 years, the seas and the fish in them were beginning to weave a different story.
+Although salmon runs had been relatively predictable for 100 years prior to the 1980-90s, the seas and the fish in them have being showing the impacts of climate change clearly since the mid 1990s.

-Since the 1990s, fishermen noticed the size of fish runs and fish varied dramatically some years.
+Since the mid-1990s, fishermen have noticed the size of fish runs and fish varied dramatically some years.
 There were several years in the early 2000s of unusually calm winters that slowed the mixing of deep-ocean nutrients crucial to feed young salmon.
 Weather patterns shifted far off their usual path causing warmer or colder weather.
-Storms became more intense and periods of calm would last much longer.
+Storms became more intense, and periods of calm would last much longer.

 The fishing environment and expectations were constantly changing.
 Having experienced these changes during fishing seasons and having read about the effects greenhouse gases have upon our environment, I decided to look at how we could be part of the solution in our own small way.

-Although the bulk of BC?s seafood gets exported, with the CSF we were able to sell more of our catch locally.
-This dramatically shortened the distance from catcher to consumer, and reduced our carbon footprint at the same time.
+There are some strange imbalances in Canada’s seafood sector, 70-80% of the seafood we eat in Canada is imported (some is Canadian fish processed in Asia then shipped back).
+This is not due to lack of fish.
+Canada is the 5th largest seafood producer in the world, what is more remarkable with no deep-sea fishing fleet harvesting in international waters!
+At the same time, the bulk of BCs seafood (85%) gets exported, with the CSF we can sell more of our catch locally.
+This dramatically shortens the supply chain and reduces the carbon footprint of our catch.
 It also gave me, my family, and crew another gift that we had not expected - a chance to get to know the people who actually eat our catch, and a chance to help build community here in Cowichan Bay and southern Vancouver Island, building bridges between local fishers and the community.
 This has allowed us to share information about fishing and climate change, ask for and give support to different community efforts, and create solutions together.

 Copyright © 2023 MichelleRoseCSF